kahu-yacht-in-torquay

 1 image

-11 April 2022 • Written by Katia Damborsky
+28 November 2023 • Written by Katia Damborsky

-The online auction is being managed by Belfast-based auctioneer Wilsons Auction on behalf of the National Crime Agency.
-No reserve has been set which means Kahu will sail away with the highest bidder.
+Previously listed for auction, she was seized by British authorities in September 2021 as part of a drug trafficking operation.
+Belfast-based auctioneer Wilsons Auction is managing the online auction on behalf of the National Crime Agency.
+As per the last auction, no reserve has been set, which means Kahu will sail away with the highest bidder.

 Built in 1979 by Whangarei Engineering Co. for the Royal New Zealand Navy, Kahu was converted into a luxury yacht in 2012.
-She underwent a full-scale refit that left her with a brand new aluminium superstructure and near ice-class specification.
+She underwent a full-scale refit that left her with a brand-new aluminium superstructure and near ice-class specification.

 She has proved herself as a capable explorer since, with a remarkable range of 7,000 nautical miles that has taken her around the South Pacific and Hawaii.

-Wilsons Auctions’ government contracts manager, Mark Woods said: “We are delighted to manage the sale of this high-profile asset.
-The online element of the auction is extremely convenient for bidders around the world to register and get involved.
-This will be an exciting one to watch.”
+“The online element of the auction is extremely convenient for bidders around the world to register and get involved.
+I hope it will be as exciting as the last time,” Woods concluded.

 Kahu offers accommodation for up to 16 guests in six cabins, alongside crew accommodation for four.
 She volunteers plenty of alfresco living spaces, with generous aft decks and a spacious top deck.